Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_k8s/day2/multi_distributions/gitops/_index.md

     The script will:

   - Login to your Azure subscription using the SPN credentials
-  - Retrieve the cluster credentials (KUBECONFIG)
+  - Retrieve the cluster credentials (_kubeconfiguration_)
   - Install Helm 3 & Azure CLI & Azure Arc Extensions
   - Create the GitOps configuration and deploy the Flux operator and Memcached on the Azure Arc connected cluster
   - Deploy the `dev` utilities as well as `network policy` and `network set` on the Azure Arc connected cluster

     > **Disclaimer:** For the purpose of this guide, notice that "*git-poll-interval 30s*" is set.
-The 30 seconds interval is useful for demo purposes since changes can be observed quickly but it is recommended to have a longer interval in your production environment (default value is 5min).
+The 30 seconds interval is useful for demo purposes since changes can be observed quickly but it's recommended to have a longer interval in your production environment (default value is 5min).

 - Once the script completes running, a GitOps configuration will be created with all the resources deployed in your Kubernetes cluster.
-Note that it takes a few minutes for the configuration to change it's Operator state status from "Pending" to "Installed".
+Note that it takes a few minutes for the configuration to change it's Operator state status from **Pending** to **Installed**.

     ![New GitOps configuration](./05.png)

     ![New GitOps configuration](./06.png)

-- Check whether the Flux operator is installed in an Azure Arc connected cluster by running the *`kubectl get pods -n calico-config`* command.
+- Check whether the Flux operator is installed in an Azure Arc connected cluster by running the *`kubectl get pods -n calico-configuration`* command.
   > You should see the following pods running.

   ![Showing operator deployment](./07.png)